The Cyan Language: Dynamic Typing

+Assignments whose left-hand side is {\tt Dyn} need not to be checked either at compile or runtime.
+Since {\tt Dyn} is not a prototype, it cannot be used as an expression: \begin{cyan} (Dyn prototypeName) println; // compile-time error \end{cyan}

+A message sent to a receiver whose type is {\tt Dyn} is not checked by the compiler.
+The return value type of the message send is considered to be {\tt Dyn} too.
+Then if the type of a variable is {\tt Dyn} we can send to it a regular message, without {\tt ?} preceding the keywords. \begin{cyan} var Dyn p = Person; p name: "Peter" age: 31; \end{cyan} The compiler will not do any checking.
+This is equivalent to declare {\tt p} with any other type and use {\tt ?} before the keywords. {\tt Dyn} is considered a supertype and a subtype of any prototype.
+Of course, it is a virtual type, there is no source file ``{\tt Dyn.cyan}''\/.

+The return value type of a message send is considered to be {\tt Dyn} when the receiver expression has type {\tt Dyn}.
+Therefore the return value is not checked.
+In this example, the compiler consideres that {\tt get:} returns {\tt Dyn} and, since it is a subtype of {\tt Boolean}, there is no error. \begin{cyan} var Dyn t = MyHashtable<String, String>; if t get: "one" == "1" { "found one" println } \end{cyan}

+When the return value of a dynamic message is assigned to a variable declared without a type, the compiler considers that the type of the variable is {\tt Dyn}, as expected. \begin{cyan} // n has type Dyn var n = obj ?value; \end{cyan}

-Dynamic checking with {\tt ?} plus the reflective facilities of Cyan can be used to create objects with dynamic fields.
-Object {\tt DTuple} of the language library allows one to add fields dynamically:
+Dynamic message sends, with keywords preceded by {\tt ?}, plus the reflective facilities of Cyan can be used to create objects with dynamic fields.
+Object {\tt DTuple} of the language library is a tuble initially without fields, which can be added dynamically:

-\begin{cyan} :t = DTuple new; t ?name: "Carolina"; // prints "Carolina" Out println: (t ?name); // if uncommented the line below would produce a runtime error //Out println: (t ?age); t ?age: 1; // prints 1 Out println: (t ?age); \end{cyan} Here fields {\tt name} and {\tt age} were dynamically added to object {\tt t}.
-Whenever a message is sent to an object and it does not have the appropriate method, method {\tt doesNotUnderstand} is called.
+\begin{cyan} var t = DTuple new; t ?name: "Carolina"; // prints "Carolina" Out println: (t ?name); // if uncommented the line below would produce a runtime error //Out println: (t ?age); t ?age: 1; // prints 1 Out println: (t ?age); \end{cyan} Here fields {\tt name} and {\tt age} are dynamically added to object {\tt t}.
+Whenever a message is sent to an object and it does not have the appropriate method, method {\tt doesNotUnderstand:} is called.
 The original message with the parameters are passed to this method.
-Every object has a {\tt doesNotUnderstand} method inherited from {\tt Any}.
-In {\tt DTuple}, this method is overridden in such a way that, when a {\tt DTuple} object receives a message \verb"?id: expr" without having a \verb"?id:" method, {\tt doesNotUnderstand} creates: \begin{enumerate}[(a)] \item two methods, \verb"id: T" and \verb"id -> T", in which {\tt T} is the dynamic type of {\tt expr}; \item a field \verb"_id" of type {\tt T} in the {\tt DTuple} object.
-Prototype {\tt DTuple} inherits from a mixin that defines a hash table used to store the added fields. \end{enumerate} Then message \verb"?id: expr" is sent to the object (now it does have a \verb"?id:" method and no runtime error occurs).
+Every object has a {\tt doesNotUnderstand:} method inherited from {\tt Any}.